-If the family transfers to a new unit, the PHA will perform a new annual reexamination, and the anniversary date will be changed.
+If the family transfers to a new unit, HAWC will perform a new annual reexamination, and the anniversary date will be changed.

-The PHA may also schedule an annual reexamination for completion prior to the anniversary date for administrative purposes.
+HAWC may also schedule an annual reexamination for completion prior to the anniversary date for administrative purposes.

 Notification of and Participation in the Annual Reexamination Process